-Perkins Chapel, having served the campus and community for 48 years, was renovated in 1999.
-The effort was guided by the need to ensure the chapel's usefulness as a place of worship for a variety of religious and liturgical traditions, education for the seminary, and public service for the community, while maintaining its historical, architectural and theological integrity.
+Perkins Chapel, having served the campus and community for 48 years, was renovated in 1999 and again in 2019 after an unfortunate steam leak.
+The efforts were guided by the need to ensure the chapel's usefulness as a place of worship for a variety of religious and liturgical traditions, education for the seminary, and public service for the community, while maintaining its historical, architectural, and theological integrity.

-Consistent with its Georgian attributes and modified basilican plan, the renovated sanctuary is secured by a chancel of great stability in which all elements support the central action of liturgy—the sacred work of the people.
-The previous chancel screens that once acted as a barrier between worship leaders and congregation have been removed, and the chancel has been extended into the nave, enabling the congregation to be participants in the worship experience rather than spectators.
+Consistent with its Georgian attributes and modified basilican plan, the sanctuary is secured by a chancel of great stability in which all elements support the central action of liturgy—the sacred work of the people.
+The chancel extends into the nave, enabling the congregation to be participants in the worship experience rather than spectators.
 The wide space also allows for greater flexibility in the presentation of music, dance, and alternative liturgies, with front pews removable for larger performances and greater accessibility.

 The chancel's altar, pulpit, and font, designed by liturgical artist Lyle Novinski, have their antecedent in English "Regency" furniture of the early 19th century, using cherry, with maple columns and Malaysian padouk details complementing the Georgian grammar of the chapel.
-The fixed lectern and pulpit of the previous chapel configuration have been replaced by a single, freestanding pulpit, uniting the Word read and expounded.
+The single, freestanding pulpit, unites the Word read and expounded.
 The pulpit's top is flat, uniting congregation and speaker rather than serving as a place where distinctions are made between keepers and hearers of the Word.
 The font's large spun basin is hand-fashioned in bronze.

 In deference to the Roman influence on Georgian design, the altar rail—removable to accommodate various liturgies and religious traditions—was inspired by a Roman sarcophagus.
 Using an s-curve design, the rails are fashioned in bronze with balusters.
 Bronze candlesticks, rising in height to the altar top, complement the rail, while mimicking a Roman lampstand design.
 The central Christian symbol of the cross, crafted of beveled molding and covered in gold leaf, completes the chancel and serves as the visual genesis for the architectural trim throughout the sanctuary.

-Reflecting the wide use of color typical of Georgian architecture, the all-white interior has been replaced with eight shades of off-white, coupled with warm neutrals and cool grays.
 Gilded Corinthian capitals and dentil work highlight once-hidden architectural details and emphasize changes in plane and light throughout the room.
-A computerized lighting system further emphasizes the coloration and volume of the chapel space.
+A lighting system further emphasizes the coloration and volume of the chapel space.